MistySampleSkills/Misty-Concierge-Template/README.md

 * code Misty to use response data from Dialogflow in requests to other third-party services
 * update the `conciergeFoursquareTemplate.js` skill code with your own credentials and run the skill on your Misty II

 If you haven't done so already, start by forking, cloning, or downloading this repository to your local machine.
-Once you have a copy of the template files to work with, read the next section to learn how to set up the conciergeFoursquareTemplate for use with your own Misty II.
+Once you have a copy of the template files to work with, read the next section to learn how to set up the `conciergeFoursquareTemplate` for use with your own Misty II.

 ### Importing a Dialogflow Agent

-Like the base template, the conciergeFoursquareTemplate uses Dialogflow to extract intents and values from user expressions.
+Like the base template, the `conciergeFoursquareTemplate` uses Dialogflow to extract intents and values from user expressions.

 The `dialogflow` folder in this repository contains a compressed file with several JSON objects that you can import into your Dialogflow agent to create intents and entities that are pre-configured for use with the Foursquare template.
-Follow these steps to use these files to configure your own agent:
+Here's how you can import these files to your own Dialogflow agent:

-1. Follow the steps from the conciergeBaseTemplate Guide to [create a new Dialogflow agent](./#creating-a-dialogflow-agent).
+1. Follow the steps from the `conciergeBaseTemplate` Guide to [create a new Dialogflow agent](./#creating-a-dialogflow-agent).
 2. When the agent is ready, click the **settings** icon next to its name. <br> ![Agent settings](./img/agent-settings.png)
 3. Select **Export and Import** from the top menu on the settings page. <br> ![Import and Export link](./img/create-agent-3.png)
 4. Click **Import from Zip**, and follow the instructions on screen to upload the `concierge.zip` file (located in the `dialogflow` directory of this repository). <br> ![Import modal](./img/create-agent-4.png)